eraofchaos/eraofchaos.github.io/heroes/Jeddite.md

 * [Stun](/combination/Stun/)

 ## HERO Biography
+   - Jeddite sets out to search for the resurrection spell after his lover is slain.
+   - Jeddite gains a better understanding of the resurrection spell under Eric's guidance.
+   - Jeddite, Eric and Sandro drift further and further apart...
+   - It's said that Jeddite and the Demon King made a deal that only two of them know about.
+   - The Dungeon extends hand of friendship to Jeddite.
+To revive his wife as soon as possible, Jeddite readily agrees.

 ## HERO Skins
 ### Skin 1: **Classic**

  **Description:** <span style="color: #ffffff;font-size:20px">Necromancer's understanding of death is not worth mentioning.</span>

+### Skin 2: **Undying Love**

+ **Description:** <span style="color: #ffffff;font-size:20px">Everything Jeddite does is for resurrecting his wife.</span>

+ **Skin features:**

+   - A Mage Crazy for Love
+   - All-new Battle Image
+   - Unique Avatar

 ## Initial Mastery